Member Login

 Today’s Sunset golf experience is designed to be social and welcomes every Member to the game.
 Sunset offers a variety of events and programs, for Men, Women, Couples, and Junior Golfers.
 An extensive teaching and coaching program rounds out the golf experience just as it began back in 1916 when the course first opened.

-HOLE HIGHLIGHTS
+CURRENT HOLE HIGHLIGHTS

 HOLE #4 | Par 3 – 169 Yards